isc-projects/bind9/doc/arm/reference.rst

 are configured with different versions of the same zone, each separate version uses the same set of signing keys.

+If the expected key files that were previously observed have gone missing or are inaccessible, key management is halted.
+This will prevent rollovers from being started if there is a temporary file access issue.
+If his problem is permanent it will eventually lead to expired signatures in your zone.
+Note that if the key files are missing or inaccessible during :iscman:`named` startup, BIND 9 will try to generate new keys according to the DNSSEC policy, because it has no cached information about existing keys yet.

 The :any:`dnssec-policy` statement requires dynamic DNS to be set up, or :any:`inline-signing` to be enabled (which is the default for DNSSEC zones).